jaq23369/command-line-clue/game/notebook.md

 # Detective's Notebook

 ## Suspects
+- [x] The Shopkeeper
+- [x] The Teacher
-- [ ] The Postman
+- [x] The Artist
-- [ ] The Florist
+- [ ] The Librarian
-- [ ] The Blacksmith
+- [ ] The Mayor

 ## Weapons
-- [x] Fountain Pen
-- [ ] Bronze Trophy
-- [ ] Paint Brush
+- Paint Brush
+- Glass Bottle
+- Leather Gloves
+- Magnifying Glass
+- Heavy Book

-## Notes
+## Investigation Findings
-*Use this space to record your findings and deductions...*

-Kitchen finding:
+### Kitchen (Bakery)
+- Found **Heavy Book** in the kitchen.
+- No persons present.

+### Shops
-- Fountain Pen found in kitchen
+- Found **Paint Brush** in the shops.
+- The Shopkeeper was in the café and is not a suspect.

+### Town Hall
+- Found **Glass Bottle** and **Leather Gloves** in the records room.
-- New clue: Check the shops
+- Found **Magnifying Glass** in the archives.

-Location of the crime is still unknown - the room must have been empty when it happened...
+- The Teacher was present in the town hall and is not a suspect.
+- The Artist was found in the records room and is not a suspect.

+### Council Chamber
+- The council chamber is confirmed as the **crime scene**.
+The empty state of the room aligns with witness accounts, confirming no one was present when the crime occurred.

+## Investigation Conclusion
+The crime occurred in the **council chamber**, and all findings have been documented.

+### Final Notes
+- Remaining suspects:
+  - The Librarian
+  - The Mayor
+- Remaining weapons:
+  - TBD based on further elimination.